lippard661/distribute/README.md

 gendoas.pl generates a per-host doas.conf file from a template file (so that, like with sudo, you can maintain a single config template file for all hosts, with the individual variants distributed via distribute.pl and installed with install.pl). pkg_info.pl is a minimal implementation of OpenBSD's pkg_info to go along with that.

-Current version of distribute.pl from 4 January 2026.
+Current version of distribute.pl from 4 March 2026.
 Current version of distribute.conf from 14 September 2025.
 Current version of install.pl from 25 February 2026.
 Current version of gendoas.pl from 10 February 2026.